douglaspasqualin/Bench-20-STM/README.md

 To create the inputs used for static thread mapping, we have used the [TopoMatch](https://gitlab.inria.fr/ejeannot/topomatch) tool.
 First, we need a communication matrix of each application for each thread configuration that we would like to use a static mapping.

-* Side note: Instead of using the .csv file, TopoMatch uses .mat files, but these files are generated by our mechanism, together with the .csv files.
+* Note: Instead of using the .csv file, TopoMatch uses .mat files, but these files are generated by our mechanism, together with the .csv files.

 For 64 threads it is possible to use the matrices generated in [Section 4.1](#section-41-stm-memory-access-information).
 For 32 and 96, the matrices generated in [Section 4.4](#section-44-stability-with-different-number-of-threads).

-Before using TopoMatch, it is necessary to generate a xml of the machine topology.
+Before using TopoMatch, it is necessary to generate an xml file of the machine topology.
 This file can be generated using hwloc:

 `$ lstopo --no-io --merge --of xml >> topology.xml`

-After that, we can use the tool mapping (part of TopoMatch, installed in [Prerequisites](#prerequisites)), sending the topology and the communication matrix to generate the optimized mapping.
+After that, we can use the "mapping" tool (part of TopoMatch, installed in [Prerequisites](#prerequisites)), sending the topology and the communication matrix to generate the optimized mapping.
 For instance:

 `$ mapping -x topology.xml -c genome_64.mat`

 Copy all numbers of the result of the first line _TopoMatch_:
 ![Alt text](mapping.png?raw=true "Output of mapping tool.
 Part of TopoMatch")

-Under the folder [2.Sharing Behavior/stamp](2.Sharing%20Behavior/stamp), create a folder called **inputMaps** and inside this folder, create a subfolder for each thread configuration.
-Finally, inside each thread subfolder, create a file called _topo.txt_.
+In the [2.Sharing Behavior/stamp](2.Sharing%20Behavior/stamp) folder, create a folder called **inputMaps** and in this folder, create a subfolder for each thread configuration.
+Finally, in each thread subfolder, create a file called _topo.txt_.

-Inside this file, paste the result of the generated topomatch mapping.
+Paste the result of the generated topomatch mapping to this file.

-* PS: In each subfolder, each application mapping must be in the same order in all files.
+* Note: In each subfolder, each application mapping must be in the same order in all files.

 Before running the application, the environment variable **MAP_LINE** must be set, mapping each line of _topo.txt_ file to their respective static thread mapping configuration.
 See the file [stamp-customMap.sh](2.Sharing%20Behavior/stamp/stamp-customMap.sh).